elasticsearch-dump/elasticsearch-dump/README.md

                     without concern for losing some rows in the process, similar to the `timeout` option.
                     (default: 0)
+--noRefresh
+                    Disable input index refresh.
+                    Positive:
+                      1. Much increase index speed
+                      2. Much less hardware requirements
+                    Negative:
+                      1. Recently added data may not be indexed Recommended to use with big data indexing, where speed and system health in a higher priority than recently added data.
 --inputTransport
                     Provide a custom js file to us as the input transport --outputTransport